 Contents

-Despite the increasing influence of Black Canadian content creators, independent Black Canadian-hosted podcasts and videocasts are often overlooked.
-There is a lack of data on Black Canadian podcast audiences, with no comprehensive statistics available as of 2025.
+Despite the increasing influence of Black Canadian content creators, independent Black Canadian-hosted or co-hosted podcasts and videocasts are often overlooked.

-Since 2021, Signal Hill Insights has tracked podcast listening trends in the United States through Triton Digital Podcast Metrics, integrating survey and download data to create demographic and psychographic profiles for thousands of podcasts.
-However, there is no equivalent research focused on Black Canadian listeners.
+Since 2021, Signal Hill Insights has tracked podcast listening trends in the U.S. using Triton Digital Podcast Metrics, combining survey and download data to create profiles for thousands of podcasts.
+However, no similar research exists for Black Canadian listeners or podcasters.

 As the industry waits for accurate representation in podcast analytics, audiences can take the initiative by discovering and supporting Black Canadian creators.